browndw/docuscope-ca-online/README.md

 ```

 > [!IMPORTANT]
 > Features can like `desktop_mode` can be activated/deactivated from the `options.toml` file.
 Their defaults are set at their most restrictive.
-If you are running the app locally, you will want to set features accoringly.